 2. Pace yourself

 When you start to see improvements in your fitness and strength, it can be tempting to push your limits to see just how far you can go.
 The danger in this is that often your tissues are still adapting to the increased demands of your new exercise regime.
 Increasing your weights, training time or running distances by too much too soon can lead to major setbacks.
 Give your body time to adjust and progress in a slow and steady manner.

 3. Check your form and posture

 Checking your posture in the middle of a workout is probably the last thing on your mind, however poor form is a leading cause of injury in athletes.
 Lifting heavy weights when your spine is not in its optimal position causes many low back injuries.
 Taking a second to check your posture before starting a lift is highly recommended.

 Coaches and trainers are able to help you spot vulnerabilities and share their knowledge, helping you get the most out of your chosen activity.
 Often it is easier to prevent bad habits from forming than it is to break them once they are already in place.
 Invest in the advice of an expert, they can help you to avoid injuries as well as reach your peak performance.

 Your physiotherapist is able to identify weakness in your training technique, biomechanical vulnerabilities, tight and/or weak muscles and can help guide you through your recovery if an injury does occur.
 However, prevention of injuries is always preferable to treatment, whenever possible.

-The information in this newsletter is not a replacement for proper medical advice.
-Please contact the Caboolture Physical Therapy Centre for advice on your individual condition.
+The information in this article is not a replacement for proper medical advice.
+Get in touch with our practice for advice on your individual injury.